-On 1st December 2009 a massive amount of vegetable materials blocked the entrance to the pumping station of the units 3 & 4 of the Cruas site7.
+On 1^{st} December 2009 a massive amount of vegetable materials blocked the entrance to the pumping station of the units 3 & 4 of the Cruas site5.
 Following this event the train A of the ESWS unit 4 was unavailable.
 The operator EDF stopped the reactor 4 by dropping the control rods and switched the ESWS onto the train B that was also unavailable.
 The event derived into a total loss of the heat sink at Unit 4.
-The Emergency Operating Procedures
+The Emergency Operating Procedures (EOP) and the French National Crisis Organization was activated.
+The duration of the total loss of the heat sink was about 10 hours.
+The event was mitigated by using a specific procedure introduced due to PSA development in the past (using of the refuelling tank water thermal inertia).
+The total loss of heat sink at unit 4 was simultaneous with partial loss of heat sink on units 2 and 3 (one ESWS train unavailable for 14h / 18h).
+The event represented also a

-4 Under-water landslide is classified under the external hazards group Geological events under ASAMPSA_E WP 21[26].
+2 Under-water landslide is classified under the external hazards group Geological events under ASAMPSA_E WP 21 [28].

-Surface ice is classified under the external hazards group Meteorological events under ASAMPSA_E WP 21 [26].
-Chemical releases are classified under the external hazards group External Man-Made events under ASAMPSA_E
+3 Surface ice is classified under the external hazards group Meteorological events under ASAMPSA_E WP 21 [28].

-WP 21 [26].
+4 Chemical releases are classified under the external hazards group External Man-Made events under ASAMPSA_E WP 21 [28].

-7 P. Brac, "Session 2 - Lessons of past real events / hazards for PSA", ASAMPSA_E, End users workshop - Uppsala - Sweden, May 2014 [15].
+5 P. Brac, "Session 2 - Lessons of past real events / hazards for PSA", ASAMPSA_E, End users workshop - Uppsala - Sweden, May 2014 [15].